karol-brejna-i/kogito-mqtt-decision-process-kafka/README.md

 # Customer Movement Decision Service

+This project is have-fun-with kind of experiment intended to familiarize myself with Kogito.

+The service developed here is a part of imaginary scenario:

+Let's assume that there is a retail store that has customer tracking ability (through beacons and mobile app used by the customer).
+The app informs the system about current customer location (with MQTT messages).
+Based on that data, we want to be able to determine, if a given customer is interested in any particular kind of goods (in our case: is spending significant time in a given Department.)

-## Description
+## Service overview
-TODO

 ![](./doc/process_overview.png)

-The process begins with a MQTT message.
+The decision process begins with a MQTT message.
 The message reflects a customer movement around a store.

 Then business rules (DRL) are used to:

 * identify the department that the customers is currently in
 * check how much time he spent in that department (more accurately: how many consequent "moves" he made in that area);
   if he spent some desired time there, the service rules out that he is focused in a given area (so, we could probably send him a promo coupon, send notification to the staff to help him out, etc.)

 When a focused customer is identified, a proper Kafka message is sent.

 ## Local development/testing